 - in some other cases as provided by law.

-Upon agreement by the parties, a fixed-term employment contract may be executed under, inter alia, the following circumstances:
+Subject to agreement by the parties, a fixed-term employment contract may be executed under, inter alia, the following circumstances:

-- with persons hired by small businesses (including individual entrepreneurs) that have up to 35 employees, or 20 employees in the case of businesses (individual entrepreneurs) operating in retail or consumer service sectors;
+- with persons hired by small businesses (including individual entrepreneurs) that have up to 35 employees, or 20 employees in the case of businesses (individual entrepreneurs) operating in the retail or consumer service sectors;

 - with pensioners (who obtain this status because of their retirement age);

 - with persons who are only allowed to perform temporary work, pursuant to a properly issued medical certificate;